Western Michigan University

 - B.F.A., Metalsmithing, University of Georgia

-Autumn Brown is a part-time instructor of art and Metals/Jewelry Area Coordinator at Western Michigan University's Gwen Frostic School of Art.
+Autumn Brown is an assistant professor of art and Metals/Jewelry Area Coordinator at Western Michigan University's Gwen Frostic School of Art.
 Autumn joined the Frostic School of Art in 2014.

 Autumn Brown is a native of Augusta, Georgia.
 Autumn coordinates the Metals/Jewelry Area for the Frostic School of Art and instructs both beginning and advanced metals/jewelry classes.
 Prior to her appointment at Western, Autumn instructed metals classes for Pitt Community College in Winterville, North Carolina where she also helped establish their metalsmithing area.
 She has also served Interlochen Center for the Arts as summer metals faculty for the past six years, where she most recently started a concentration in silversmithing for their summer programming schedule.